-Alberta's rabies testing and surveillance program is a partnership between Alberta’s ministries of Health, Agriculture and Forestry and Environment and Parks, the Canadian Food Inspection Agency and several rural municipalities.
+Alberta's rabies testing and surveillance program is a partnership between Alberta’s ministries of Health, Agriculture, Forestry and Rural Economic Development and Environment and Parks, the Canadian Food Inspection Agency and several rural municipalities.

 The program coordinates the testing of animal samples for the following purposes: